Therapy HIPAA Hub

 HIPAA Compliance for Solo Therapists in Los Angeles, California — 2026 Guide

 California therapists face both HIPAA and the California Confidentiality of Medical Information Act simultaneously.
-This guide covers what solo therapists in Los Angeles must do before the February 16, 2026 HIPAA deadline — and the most common violations that trigger OCR audits in California.
+This guide covers what solo therapists in Los Angeles must do before the February 16, 2026 HIPAA deadline — including state-specific legal requirements, the most common violations that trigger OCR audits in California, step-by-step fixes for each violation, and a full compliance checklist tailored to your practice type.

 $47,000